acli/new_clock/doc/Working_notes_on_citation_file_format.md

 Unresolved questions:

 - Should there be a new field that tells the reader that this is a minimum requirement, as opposed to the software that is actually being by the author?
+- Or, should the schema be changed so that *version* always means a minimum requirement?

 Scenario: Individual web page
 -----------------------------